 Understanding revelation is liable to certain rules, made possible in light of proof that is intellect.
 Since revelation itself refers certain aspects to scientists’ intellect, one should obey the intellect as far as those aspects are concerned.

-After ethical instructions were gauged with regard to revelation and were not found to be outside of the authorized realm of revelation, in order to discern more particular cases, revelation itself has recommended humans to refer to their human intellect.
+After ethical instructions were evaluated with regard to revelation and were not found to be outside of the authorized realm of revelation, in order to discern more particular cases, revelation itself has recommended humans to refer to their human intellect.
 Hence, despite the necessity to confirm revelation, knowledge of revelatory matter is attainable by ijtihād (independent reasoning and diligent endeavor in performing a certain activity).
-In such cases, one cannot discover compatibility of a case with revelation simply through the superficial aspect of revelation.
+In such cases, one cannot discover the compatibility of a case with revelation simply through the superficial aspect of revelation.
 Different requirements—such as intellect in the realm of revelation and human expediencies confirmed by the intellect—are indispensable for practicing ijtihād to find out what revelation has actually demanded that humans do.
-Consequently, the presence of different experts, scientists, and technologists in virtual space plays a determining role in ijtihād-oriented discernment.
+Consequently, the presence of different experts, scientists, and technologists in virtual space play a determining role in ijtihād-oriented discernment.
 This ijtihād should be the result of the intellectual cooperation of religious scholars, officials and experts in virtual space, law experts, scholars of ethics, and philosophers.

 To designate particular cases or new questions in ethical matters in virtual space, the presence of a set of the above-cited experts is of utmost necessity.
 The decision should be made to ethically assess particular actions, revolving around religious scholars, and spot examples, with officials of virtual space serving as an axis.
 In such cases, the formation of special ethical commissions in scientific and technological circles is of paramount significance.

 4-Belief in God, the omnipotent and the all-powerful, triggers the discovery of natural causes, showing the order of divine wisdom while also enabling humans to overpower nature.
-However, this favorable ground does not count as permissible any form of science or technology to be outside of divinity.
+However, this favorable ground does not count as permissible for any form of science or technology to be outside of divinity.

 In their study of the grounds for scientific progress, scientists have considered the bedrock provided by Abrahamic religions to be highly important, due to the belief in God as almighty and all-knowing as well as the encouragement and guidance of the prophets to understand the mysteries of the world.
 The natural world is subdued to divine knowledge and power.
 The presupposition of finding the intelligent order of the universe (stemming from a belief in God’s absolute knowledge) and of powerful domination over it (arising from the belief in the omnipotence of God) provided the ground for humans’ self-belief.
 However, this ground cannot permit a person to enact any type of mastery over nature.
-In practicing control over nature, a person ought to pay notice to brilliant guidelines notwithstanding religious teachings (Ayatollahy, 1383, P.71).
-This matter fuses moral issues of managing the environment with religious deduction, constraining humans to not doing whatever they wish on account of the religious way and conduct.
-Key religious teachings will work, additionally making one resolved to take after fiqh-related issues.
+In practicing control over nature, a person ought to pay notice to revelatory guidelines notwithstanding religious teachings (Ayatollahy, 1383, P.71).
+This matter fuses moral issues of managing the environment with religious deduction, constraining humans to not doing whatever they wish on account of their religious way and conduct.
+Key religious teachings will work, additionally making one resolved to jurisprudence issues.

-Spiritual Components
+Spiritual Dimensions

 1-The main value of ethical commands is proximity to God and humans’ spiritual and material growth.